FAQ: Frequently Asked Questions

 Staying in Anchorage

 We recommend The Coast Inn at Lake Hood hotel, located on Lake Hood near the airport.
 Our partnership provides a special discounted rate for clients of Nushagak River Adventures Lodge.
 Make sure you mention “Fish The Nush/Nushagak River Adventures Lodge” to receive that rate.
 An onsite restaurant and airport transportation are available.
-Additional details will be provided in our Travel Information document we will send in January.

-If you have not booked your tickets to Alaska yet, please do so by traveling through Anchorage to King Salmon instead of Dillingham.
-Tikchik Air has decided to stop flying for the summer on July 16 .
-Make sure to check current Alaska Airlines flights and be aware they have changed several times so keep checking.
-Please plan to arrive the evening before your first fishing day and overnight at one of the local hotels/B&B’s in King Salmon.
-Try Antlers Inn at 907-246-8525.
+If you plan to arrive King Salmon airport on the evening before your first fishing day and overnight at one of the local hotels/B&B’s in King Salmon, try booking.
+Antlers Inn at 907-246-8525.
 They have a shuttle service from the airport.
 You call when you have your baggage.
-There is a restaurant located across the street from Antlers Inn.
+There is a good restaurant located across the street from Antlers Inn.
 You can also stay with King Salmon Lodge at (907) 246-8643.
-They have a restaurant on site and offer a shuttle from the airport and also to your flight service.
-We will fly you out to the lodge using Branch River Air Service in King Salmon.
-We will coordinate those float plane flights.
+They have a restaurant on site and offer a shuttle from the airport and also to our flight service.
+We will coordinate float plane flights to align with your arrival, so it is imperative that we receive your travel plans by March 1st.
 The air service will retrieve you from your desired lodging.
-If you are traveling after the above July date and you have already booked your airfare through to Dillingham, that is okay.
-We can send you out to the lodge with one of the smaller operators there, but we need to reserve their plane for you right away.
-Those flights are limited so we must get them reserved.
-For the majority of you coming after that date, you will please seek to come through King Salmon for the 2024 season.

 Please make sure to provide your flight itinerary and lodging information to [email protected] as soon as possible.